jelkewcharoen/SpotifyOnPi/README.md

 ### Node-red

-We use Node-red Spotify library to connect to the spotify server, as well as GPIO and Serial port libraries to communicate with Mbed.
+We use a Node-red Spotify library to connect to the spotify server, as well as GPIO and Serial Port libraries to communicate with mbed.
 Below is a screen capture of the Node-red flow.
-The Json file of this flow is also included in this repository.
+The json file of this flow is also included in this repository.

 <img width="632" alt="Screen Shot 2021-12-13 at 1 08 22 AM" src="https://github.gatech.edu/storage/user/39303/files/df3279e2-4d6f-4ee6-ad82-516a821299ad">